taofeek-ob/Blockgames-Contribution-Repo/README.md

 ### 1. Singlehandedly Created the Frontend and Optimized Contract
 > Created and designed the front end using Tailwind Css and Reactjs
 > Connected the Frontend with the smart contract using etherjs
+> Created the algorithm to for CSV uploading.
 > Contributed to smart contract optimization for lower gas usage
 > Link: https://github.com/Blockgames-TeamB/ZuriSchool/pull/31
 >